chrowepher/chat-thread-scraper/README.md

 - Add automated tests around the DOM extraction script using fixture HTML.
 - Support authentication/cookies for future services beyond ChatGPT.
 - Pipe outputs into a note-taking app (e.g., Obsidian, Notion) for archival.
+- **TODO:** Build a framework for experimenting with multiple merge/composition patterns (compare prompts, weights, conflict rules).
+- **TODO:** Capture evaluation metrics per run (automatic critiques, qualitative scores, etc.) so we can benchmark pattern effectiveness.
+- **TODO:** After automation posts back into ChatGPT, trigger a second-pass analysis from ChatGPT itself to summarize strengths/gaps of each merge.